We visited Amsterdam for 3 days in September and here are the best things to do in Amsterdam for this limited time span!

 Entrance fee: €12.50

-This experience is completely different from all the other top things to see in Amsterdam.
+This experience is completely different from all the other top things to do in Amsterdam in September.
 While the majority of the previous things I showed you were fun and cheerful (well, I guess apart from the Van Gogh museum), this is quite the opposite.
 For those of you that don’t know much about Anne Frank – she was a Jewish girl who was hiding from the Nazis during World War II.
 She, together with 7 other people, was hiding in that house for 2 years, until they were found and sent to Auschwitz.

 Her diary is kept in the house (currently a facsimile as they are renovating the museum).
 The “Secret Annexe” as she called it became world-famous and it was published by the only survivor of the 8 people who were hiding in the house.
 Anne wanted to be a writer or a journalist and her writing style suggests that she could have been very successful at either.